 How to Secure Your Network Infrastructure

-Vulnerable internet-facing servers provide attackers with easy targets for initial compromise.
-You should consider vulnerability scanning tools that can identify critical vulnerabilities on your systems.
-Before doing so, however, establish a formal vulnerability scanning and patching policy.
+Vulnerability scanning tools can help automate some of this process as well as identify critical vulnerabilities on your systems.
+Before purchasing or utilizing them, however, you should first establish a formal vulnerability scanning and patching policy.
 There is no one-size-fits-all solution, but some issues to consider include:

 • How often should you run vulnerability scanning tools?